garganm1/YOLO-ADDA-Object-Detection/README.md

 It takes use of several other concepts such as Anchor Boxes, Non-Max Suppression, Intersection over Union which needs to be understood along with how the algorithm works.
 Three scales (13x13, 26x26, 52x52) ensure objects of different sizes get localized.

 <mark>The YOLO version uploaded in this repository is modified based on the dataset it had to transfer learning to (from COCO dataset).
-Apart from changes in model detection parameters, loss was modified to penalize False Positives and batches in training were stratified such that all classes are represented equally in a single batch<\mark>
+Apart from changes in model detection parameters, loss was modified to penalize False Positives and batches in training were stratified such that all classes are represented equally in a single batch</mark>